 - In United Kingdom; Sands—Stillbirth and Neonatal Death Society offers support by telephone, email and forums.

-- In United States of America: First Candle includes a dedicated crisis hotline at 800.221.7437 and Share Pregnancy & Infant Loss Support.
+- In United States of America: Share Pregnancy & Infant Loss Support.

 To stop lactation after miscarriage, stillbirth or infant loss, express just enough milk to stay comfortable by hand expressing or using a breast pump—the milk supply will gradually reduce.
 There is no evidence that using prescription medication to dry up breast milk is more effective than expressing to comfort.
 Some mothers choose to pump their milk and donate it to a milk bank.